 Daughters Unto Devils

-Borrowed ARC, for free, for review consideration.
+Borrowed ARC in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 Cover image and summary from Goodreads: